kruddock/sandbox-fastapi-with-sqlite/README.md

 # Sandbox FastApi

-A small demo using FastApi.
+A small demo using FastApi and sqlite database

 ## Prerequisites